Active Member: A formally initiated member of a fraternity or sorority.

 New Member Recruitment: The continual process of recruiting members for a fraternity or sorority (typically IFC and NPC).

-New Member Program: The time prior to initiation in which new members of a fraternal organization learn about their organization, develop relationships with fellow new and active members, and examine the values their organization is built on.
+New Member Education Period: The time prior to initiation in which new members of a fraternal organization learn about their organization, develop relationships with fellow new and active members, and examine the values their organization is built on.